 By Sindhu Chandrasekaran

-three-week low on Monday led by consumer staples and
+lower on Monday, hurt by consumer staples and financials on

 countries may fail to agree an output cut at their meeting on